triposat/Python_Beginner_Level_Projects/README.md

    - pip install pytesseract
    - pip install Pillow
    - Visit and Install [**Tesseract**](https://github.com/UB-Mannheim/tesseract/wiki)
-   - Scroll down you will find the latest installers, you can choose for 32 bit or 64 bit.
+   - Scroll down you will find the latest installers, you can choose 32 bit or 64 bit.
-   - Then Open Image in your system, and convert it to text.
+   - Then open the Image in your system, and convert it to text.

 ____________________________